top of page

 01.

-Your first step is a call — not a commitment.
+Your first step is a 30-minute Getting-to-Know-You Call.

 02.

-After your initial call, we’ll decide together what kind of support makes the most sense for you.
+After our call, I’ll help you decide what kind of support makes the most sense for you right now.

 Becky Grace's therapy room from above